tatoslover/Mini-Project-3/DEPLOYMENT_GUIDE.md

 For issues with:
 - **MongoDB:** Contact Atlas support or check community forums
 - **Netlify:** Check Netlify status page and documentation
-- **PupHub API:** Check GitHub issues or create new issue
+- **Barkend API:** Check GitHub issues or create new issue

 ---

-**🎉 Congratulations!** Your PupHub API is now deployed with MongoDB Atlas and Netlify, providing a scalable, serverless architecture for your dog breed application.
+**🎉 Congratulations!** Your Barkend API is now deployed with MongoDB Atlas and Netlify, providing a scalable, serverless architecture for your dog breed application.